For more information:

-Are there any network-based or host-based IDS that you think are worth checking
+Are there any network-based or host-based IDS that you think are worth checking into?

 Of the commercial intrusion-detection systems available, I believe that Sourcefire's product is the NIDS best positioned to collect the event, session and full content data needed to validate security incidents.
 While session data is not yet explicitly offered, it should be some time during 2003.